juicedata/juicefs/docs/en/comparison_with_others.md

 ### Data compression

-By default JuiceFS uses [LZ4](https://lz4.github.io/lz4) to compress all your data.
-And will support encryption in the future.
-Alluxio doesn't have these features.
+By default JuiceFS uses [LZ4](https://lz4.github.io/lz4) to compress all your data, you could also use [Zstandard](https://facebook.github.io/zstd) instead.
+Alluxio doesn't have this feature.

+### Data encryption

+JuiceFS supports data encryption in transit and at rest.
+Alluxio community edition doesn't have this feature, but [enterprise edition](https://docs.alluxio.io/ee/user/stable/en/operation/Security.html#end-to-end-data-encryption) has.

 ### Zero-effort operation